 • Compressed Air Audits: Compressed air is expensive and typically the largest consumer of electricity in a manufacturing plant.
 Let us help you identify sources of waste and inefficiency.
 Contact us for information about TSI’s free compressed air assessment.

 • Variable Frequency Drives (VFD): Reduce motor costs and prolong motor life with the use of VFD’s.
-TSI represents WEG Electric’s extensive line of drives and motor starters.
+TSI represents Siemens and WEG Electric’s extensive line of drives and motor starters.

 • Isolate Compressed Air From Machines When Not in Use: Install a large 3-way solenoid valve in the supply line going to a machine or production line.
 Send a signal to the solenoid to close the valve whenever power to the machine is shut off.